-Please keep in mind, as you write your sympathy message, that it is unlikely that you know all of the details of your employee’s relationship with his or her relatives.
-Additionally, you will rarely have all of the details about an employee illness or family member’s tragedy.
+Keep in mind as you write your sympathy message, that it is unlikely that you know all of the details of your employee’s relationship with his or her relatives.
+Additionally, you will rarely have all of the details about an employee's illness or a family member’s tragedy.

-So, limit the assumptions that you express in your sympathy letter.
-Keeping the message neutral is your best approach when you write your sympathy letters.
-(For example, an employee and her mother may have had a distant, unhappy relationship for twenty years.
-You don't know.
-So do not write a sympathy message that assumes a close, loving relationship.
-Your condolences will fall on deaf ears.)
+Therefore, limit the assumptions that you express in your sympathy letter and keep the message neutral.
+For example, an employee and her mother may have had a distant, unhappy relationship for years so don't write a sympathy message that assumes a close, loving relationship.

 Sample Sympathy Letter

 Please let your manager or Human Resources know if you need to request additional time off.
-We can also work with a flexible schedule if your family business must be accomplished during work hours.
+We can also work with a flexible schedule if any family business needs to be taken care of during work hours.